corentinguilloteau/kth-devops-teammate/README.md

 # KTH DevOps course teammate action

-This action is meant to be used in the [https://github.com/KTH/devops-course](KTH DevOps course repository).
+This action is meant to be used in the [KTH DevOps course repository](https://github.com/KTH/devops-course).
 It edits comments on the teammate finding issue according to proposal being made.

 ## Usage